-Eddie currently serves on the Executive Committee of the ASCSP and is Chair of the Education Committee.
+Eddie currently serves on the Executive Committee of the ASCSP and is former Chair of the Education Committee.
 In that position, he led the effort to develop educational courses and exam prep material that ASCSP members utilize before taking industry accreditation exams.
 He was also instrumental in getting ASCSP qualified by NASBA to provide Continuing Professional Education (CPE) to the CPA community.

 Before joining KBKG, Eddie founded Fortress Analytics Inc., a firm specializing in cost segregation services.
 Prior to that, he spent 20 years with Deloitte where he led a regional cost segregation practice and established his reputation in the marketplace as a cost segregation expert.
 While at Deloitte, Eddie led a team of 16 professionals to develop 36 course hours of cost segregation training.
 His client service experience includes delivering cost segregation services to some of the largest corporations in the world.
 He also has significant experience successfully dealing with IRS audits in this area.

 Eddie graduated from Texas A&M University with a degree in Environmental Design and Masters in Construction Management.